zoeguilbert/RNA_postic_project/README.md

   - Extracted C3' atom data.
   - Computed distances between nucleotide pairs.
   - Estimated energy profiles for nucleotide interactions.
-- Plots:
-  - Interaction profiles for each base pair.

 #### Usage
 1. Set the paths for the input PDB folder and output results folder: